-- Record of excellence in scholarly achievement appropriate to the field. - Examples of such achievements may include, but are not limited to, the following: presenting at state conferences or conventions, performing within the university, contributing to innovative digital instructional media and practices, publishing articles or monographs in professional journals describing advances or best practices in clinical education/performance arts. - Record of discipline-specific creative, clinical, or research activities or professional development appropriate to the field.
+- Record of excellence in scholarly achievement appropriate to the field. - Examples of such achievements may include, but are not limited to, the following: presenting at state conferences or conventions, performing within the university, contributing to innovative digital instructional media and practices, publishing articles or monographs in professional journals describing advances best practices clinical education/performance arts. - Record of discipline-specific creative, clinical, or research activities or professional development appropriate to the field.